-Orange and White Cats are one of the favorite coat colors among feline lovers.
+Orange and White Cat are one of the favorite coat colors among feline lovers.
 With the internet getting flooded every day with various cat memes and other content, it goes on to prove that the demand for feline pets has witnessed a sharp spike.

 What dictates a cat’s coat color?